khrona/awesomium-wiki/javascript-integration/introduction-to-javascript-integration.md

 #### Remote JSObjects

 Remote objects live within the V8 engine in a separate process and can have both Properties and Methods.
-Method calls on Remote objects are proxied to the process and execute synchronously but may fail for various reasons (see `JSObject::last_error()`).

-For example, say you had an object ‘Person’ in Javascript:
+For example, say you had an object ‘Person’ in JavaScript:

 {% highlight js %}
 var Person = {